Why we need to practice self-care as Parents

 What Happens When We Fall Apart

-For those of you who don’t know, four years ago, I was life-flighted to a hospital with signs of a stroke.
-It turned out that I didn’t have a stroke, thank goodness.
-Instead, they called it a TBI relapse.
+For those of you who don’t know, ten years ago, I was life-flighted to a hospital with signs of a stroke.
+It turned out I had a small TIA and my first TBI (traumatic brain injury) relapse, plus my first bilateral migraine.
 It marked the beginning of a long road of hospital visits, doctor visits, and testing.
-Then followed a long list of diagnoses that changed my life forever.
+After that followed a long list of diagnoses that changed my life forever.

 Before all of this, I was the epitome of the busy mom.
-After I had Crankles, I thought I would slow down.
+After I had Penelope, my third child, I thought I would slow down.
 I meant to be different after her birth.
 However, my husband’s job took him away from us a lot of her first year.
 She had colic and just didn’t sleep…for most of the first year.

 I was doing all the things and took almost no time for myself.
 When I hired a mother’s helper finally, I didn’t take time for me then either.
 That time was used for events with the big kids, get groceries, or work.
 Sometimes, I wonder if one of the reasons my health failed me was because I failed to take care of myself.
 Would life have been different if I hadn’t bought the lie?
 Oftentimes, I think so.